MakieOrg/Makie.jl/docs/src/makielayout/slider.md

 ## Labelled slider convenience functions

-To create a horizontal layout containing a label, a slider, and a value label, use the convenience function [`AbstractPlotting.MakieLayout.labelslider!`](@ref), or, if you need multiple aligned rows of sliders, use [`AbstractPlotting.MakieLayout.labelslidergrid!`](@ref).
+To create a horizontal layout containing a label, a slider, and a value label, use the convenience function [`Makie.MakieLayout.labelslider!`](@ref), or, if you need multiple aligned rows of sliders, use [`Makie.MakieLayout.labelslidergrid!`](@ref).

 ```@example
 using GLMakie